In 2014, approximately 11,000 ash street trees made up nearly a quarter of the city’s street tree canopy.

 The emerald ash borer, an invasive beetle that feeds specifically on ash species, will kill the vast majority of those trees.

-Before 2023, City forestry staff had been removing ash street trees upon request.
-Staff has removed approximately 3,000 dead or dying ash trees at the rate of about 500 trees per year.
+Before 2023, City forestry staff removed ash street trees upon request, removing approximately 3,000 dead or dying ash trees at the rate of about 500 trees per year.
 Without a large-scale removal program, it would take the City more than 15 years to remove all the remaining ash street trees that will ultimately die.

 Overland Park began a proactive, large-scale ash street tree removal and replacement program in 2023.